flutter/website/getting-started.md

  - `mkdir lib`
  - `pub upgrade`

-Sky assumes the entry point for your application is a `main` function in `lib/main.dart`:
+Flutter assumes the entry point for your application is a `main` function in `lib/main.dart`:

 ```dart